stkim123/kr.ac.jbnu.ssel.misrac/README.md

 OpenMRC has a two-step usage:
 - At the first step, OpenMRC obtains the C source code for for Vehicle SW, and then it builds the AST(Abstract Syntax Tree) by using C-AST parser bundled in Eclipse CDT.
 - At the second step, OpenMRC traverses all of the AST elements in order to check violations of MISRA-C: 2004 Guideline Rules, and produces violation messages.
-The messages are shown in the Eclipse CDT views (see the tableViewer page).
+The messages are shown in the Eclipse CDT views (see the TableViewer page).

 Based on the violation messages, a vehicle software developer can update their source continuously to achieve the vehicle software's functional safety.

-## the tableViewer Page
+## TableViewer for Showing Violation Messages
 - In the tableViewer, OpenMRC shows which rules has been violated in the C source code.
 When the developer selects one of the violation messages, OpenMRC automatically hightlights the violation part in the source code as shown below:

 ![alt text](https://github.com/stkim123/kr.ac.jbnu.ssel.misrac/blob/master/ScreenShot3.PNG)

-## the Preference Page
+## Preference Setting for (De)Selecting MISRA-C Rules
 - OpenMRC provides the Preference Page that can selectively check the MISRA-C Rules.
 In the Preference page, all rules are categorized and a developer can select/deselect the rules.

 ![alt text](https://github.com/stkim123/kr.ac.jbnu.ssel.misrac/blob/master/ScreenShot2%20.PNG)